Posted on 16 Comments

 8.4V Capable: Yes

-Turnigy TGY D56MG is a great little digital servo with great centering and semi-metal gear.
+Turnigy TGY D56MG is a little digital servo with accurate centering and semi-metal gear.

-It’s a little taller than the other 2 above and that’s why it may not fit the fuse of 1-meter DLG models.
+It’s a little taller than the other 5g – 6g servos, so it may not fit the fuse of some 1-meter DLG models.

 However, some people managed to use them with the partially removed outer case on the 1-meter models as well.